Product Case Study

 Challenges

-Leaders stuck in reaction mode
+• Leaders stuck in reaction mode with no time or structure for strategic planning.

-Without shared planning, refinement, or visibility norms, each sprint felt like starting from scratch.
+• Delivery without rhythm—each sprint felt like starting from scratch.

 Solutions